greenrick/adb-get-started/blocks/how-to-author-with-blocks/how-to-author-with-blocks.md

 In this case, there is a **Building Block** that directly maps to this lab.
 You can simply take this Building Block, add it to your workshop's manifest, update LiveLab variables (the database name, # CPUs, etc.) to match your lab's requirements, and your done.
 In the future, when updates are made to ADB provisioning, your lab will update automatically when the Building Block is updated.

-**Steps** map to the individual lab tasks.
-In this case, there are two Steps in the Block.
-Because a Step is a component, it can be used in this or multiple Blocks.
+**Tasks** map to the individual lab tasks.
+In this case, there are two Tasks in the Block.
+Because a Task is a component, it can be used in this or multiple Blocks.
 And, its usage is not limited to Blocks.
-You can use the Step directly in your lab.
+You can use the Task directly in your lab.

-Having this step is really useful because numerous labs (including ADB Provisioning) navigate to the ADB Service.
-Since this is a common task, we've created a Step for it.
-When that navigation changes, the Step will be updated and all labs and Blocks that used that Step will be updated automatically.
+Having this Task is really useful because numerous labs (including ADB Provisioning) navigate to the ADB Service.
+Since this is a common task, we've created a Task for it.
+When that navigation changes, the Task will be updated and all labs and Blocks that used that Task will be updated automatically.

-Hope it's clear - Blocks and Steps will simplify your workshop authoring and on-going maintenance.
+Hope it's clear - Blocks and Tasks will simplify your workshop authoring and on-going maintenance.

-## How Building Blocks use Steps
+## How Building Blocks use Tasks
 Let's take a look at the markdown for Provisioning an Autonomous Database:

 ```